gordonbrander/lettersmith_py/docs/template/Template Lookup Order.md

 ## What is a section?

 The section is read from the `doc["section"]` of the document (if any).
-By default, a doc's section is the top-level directory (relative) in its `simple_path`, but of course, you can change this using plugins.
+By default, a doc's section is the top-level directory (relative) in its `id_path`, but of course, you can change this using plugins.

 See [[docs]] page for more detail on document items.